videojs/video.js/COLLABORATOR_GUIDE.md

 Collaborators may manage issues they feel qualified to handle, being mindful of our guidelines.

 Any issue and PR can be closed if they are not relevant, when in doubt leave it open for more discussion.
-Issues and always be re-opened if new information is made available.
+Issues can always be re-opened if new information is made available.

 If issues or PRs are very short and don't contain much information, ask for more by linking to the [issue][issue template] or [PR][pr template] template.
 There is also a [response guide](https://github.com/videojs/video.js/wiki/New-Issue-Response-Guide) if you're unsure.